haydenj8/NBA_Project3/README.md

 ## Overview
 The goal of this project is to create the best predictive model for prediciting whether or not a NBA player will make it into the NBA Hall of Fame

+## Business Problem
+Right now there is a committee of people who vote on who gets into The Naismith Memorial Basketball Hall of Fame, but they will make mistakes just as all humans do.
+We created an unbiased model to predict if players should get into the HOF.
+We only wanted to look at players career stats, and not have people’s opinions diminish players chances of getting in.

 ## Data
 We examined data from two different NBA datasets.
 These sets of data included player names and all of their career stats.